SudoMagicCode/TouchDesigner-StyleGuide/docs/docs/SM-guide/python-in-td/003-py-local.md

 slug: /SM-guide/python-in-td/local-modules
 ---

-# Local Modules

 The [MOD Class] performs some convince functions for users in TouchDesigner, especially when using local -> Modules.
 This allows the `import` keyword in Python to easily locate a Text DAT so it can be used as a Python module on demand.

 According to the TouchDesigner Wiki, the hierarchy for the Python search path during `import` behaves as follows: